timothylidede/SchoolSystem/README.md

 This was my first interaction with GUI in programming by use of Java Swing and I was pretty excited!

-* Java Swing
+* Java Swing components
 * OOP concepts such as class, objects.
-* Basic programming knowledge such as methods and parameters
+* MySQL Concepts and Connection
-* Succesful use of switch case
+* myPhpAdmin use